On the embeddings of selfadjoint operator spaces: Introduction

 where $(M_n(E)_{sa})_1$ denotes the unit ball of selfadjoint elements in $M_n(E)$, and $(M_n(E)_+)_{\ka}$ denotes the ball of radius $\ka$ in the positive cone.
 Following their terminology, $E$ is said to be \emph{completely approximately $\ka$-generated} if there exists $\ka \geq 1$ such that

 Ng proves in \cite[Theorem 3.9]{Ng22} that a selfadjoint operator space $E$ is completely $\ka$-generated for some $\ka>0$ if and only if it is completely approximately $\ka'$-generated for some $\ka'>0$ if and only if it is \emph{dualisable}, i.e., $E^d$ is a selfadjoint operator space under the canonical dual matrix cone and with a matrix norm equivalent to the cb-norm.
 Humeniuk--Kennedy--Manor show in \cite[Theorem 5.8]{HKM23} that dualisability is equivalent to complete $\ka''$-normality of the dual space.
-Moreover, in \cite[Theorem 5.8]{HKM23} they provide an intrinsic characterisation of dualisability in terms of the corresponding non-commutative pointed convex set of the selfadjoint operator space, see \cite[Theorem 4.5]{KKM23} of Kennedy, the third author and Manor.
-We show that when $\ka=1$ then we have an automatic embedding property.
-Thus, apart from a good duality framework, in completely approximately 1-generated selfadjoint operator spaces one obtains automatically Arveson's Extension Theorem.
+Moreover, in \cite[Theorem 5.8]{HKM23} they provide an intrinsic characterisation of dualisability in terms of the corresponding pointed compact nc-convex set of the selfadjoint operator space, see \cite[Theorem 4.5]{KKM23} of Kennedy, the third author and Manor.
+We show that when $E$ is completely approximately 1-generated then it satisfies the automatic embedding property in the sense of Definition \ref{D:aep}.
+Thus, apart from a good duality framework, in completely approximately 1-generated selfadjoint operator spaces one obtains Arveson's Extension Theorem.

 {\bf Theorem C.} (Theorem \ref{T:1apppos}) {\it Let $E$ be a completely approximately 1-generated selfadjoint operator space.
 Then $E$ has the automatic embedding property.}